CompuTec/computec-docs/docs/pdc/administrator-guide/computec-pdc-related-database-tables.md

 sidebar_position: 5
 ---

-# CompuTec PDC related database tables
+# CompuTec PDC Related Database Tables

-Here you can find a list of main database tables used by CompuTec PDC.
+Here, you can find a list of main database tables used by CompuTec PDC.

 |     |  Table name  |                      Description                      |
 | :-: | :----------: | :---------------------------------------------------: |